Crowns & Bridges in Lake Worth, FL

 - All decay removed from tooth and tooth is reshaped to make room for new shell

-- Impression of teeth taken and provided to dental lab to make crown
+- Impression of teeth taken and provided to a dental lab to make the crown

 - Temporary crown made and cemented to tooth with temporary cement

-- Two weeks in temporary crown followed by quick visit to replace with permanent crown
+- Two weeks with a temporary crown followed by a quick visit to replace with the permanent crown